greydanus/greydanus.github.io/_posts/2022-03-27-how-simulating.markdown

 ---
 layout: post
 comments: true
-title:  "How Simulating the Universe Could Yield Quantum Effects"
+title:  "How Simulating the Universe Could Yield Quantum Mechanics"
 excerpt: "We look at the logistics of simulating the universe.
 We find that enforcing conservation laws, isotropy, etc. in parallel could lead to quantum-like effects."
 date:   2022-03-27 11:00:00
 mathjax: true